f5devcentral/sslo-script-tools/sslo-generative-ai-categories/Readme.md

   curl -s https://raw.githubusercontent.com/f5devcentral/sslo-script-tools/main/sslo-generative-ai-categories/sslo-create-ai-category.sh |bash
   ```

-* **Step 2**: Create an SSL Orchestrator policy rule to use this data - The above script creates/re-populates a custom URL category named **SSLO_GENERATIVE_AI_CHAT**, and in that category is a set of _known_ generative AI URLs.
+* **Step 2**: Create an SSL Orchestrator policy rule to use this data - The above script creates/re-populates a custom URL category named **SSLO_AI_TOOLS**, and in that category is a set of _known_ generative AI URLs.
 To use, navigate to the SSL Orchestrator UI and edit a Security Policy.
 Click **Add** to create a new policy rule, use the "Category Lookup (All)" policy condition, then add the above URL category.
 Set the policy rule actions accordingly:

   * **Action**: set this to Allow or Block depending on your local requirements
   * **SSL Proxy Action**: set this to Intercept to enable decryption and inspection